amethystaurora-robo/EWS_Gottwald/README.md

   <img src="https://github.com/amethystaurora-robo/EWS_Gottwald/blob/main/figures/ancestors_fixed_salinity.png" width="400">
 </p>

-After re-weighting the trajectories to determine their probability under normal dynamics, the expectation for the ensemble is 0.04%, where 4/10,000 trajectories expected to collapse.
+After re-weighting the trajectories to determine their probability under normal dynamics, the expectation for the ensemble is 0.04%, where 4/10,000 trajectories are expected to collapse.

+Next, I will run the stochastic model with 100,000 trajectories to confirm if this is the case.

 Below the bisection method of determining the edge state results in a convergence in the phase space of state variables $T$ and $S$.
 The values of the state variables are as below:
 T_mean ± std = 0.682514 ± 0.00041549123